Paula Comendador

-Paula Comendador Prado (born 12 January 2007) is a Spanish footballer who plays as a forward for Liga F club Real Madrid and the Spain women's national under-19 football team.
+Paula Comendador Prado (born 12 January 2007) is a Spanish footballer who plays as a forward for Liga F club Real Madrid and the Spain's Women's Under-19 national team.

 Club career

 Pau joined Madrid CFF at the age of eight.
 She spent six seasons at the club before becoming a part of Real Madrid Femenino in the summer of 2021, where she initially played for the U-16s and won the Madrid Championship.
 In the 2022–23 season, she was part of the A-Juvenil squad and won the title in her category again with the Merengues.
-On 10 September 2023, she made her debut for the B team in a match against Rayo Vallecano of the Second Women's Federation.
+On 10 September 2023, she made her debut for the B team in a match against Rayo Vallecano of the Second Federation.

 Comendador made her debut for Real Madrid's first squad on 26 November 2023, in a Liga F match against Sporting de Huelva, coming on as a second-half substitute for Hayley Raso.

 On 25 May 2025, Comendador's team won the Torneo Juvenil Femenino for the second year in a row, scoring the only goal in the final, a 1–0 win over Barcelona Juvenil.
 Comendador was named the tournament's MVP after scoring five goals in four matches.

 Pau was promoted to the Real Madrid first team on July 24, 2025.
 Signing a contract until 2027, becoming the 2nd ever academy player to get promoted to the first team after Carla Camacho in 2023.
 She will wear the number 5 shirt for the 2025-26 season.

+She ended her first season with Real Madrid's first team with 2 goals in 22 matches, all coming in Liga F, including 6 starts.
+She played a total of 590 minutes, participated once in the Copa de la Reina, once in the Supercopa de España, and 4 times in the UEFA Women's Champions League.

 International career

-Pau began playing with the Spanish U-17 national team on 22 September 2022 during an Under-17 Euro 2023 qualifier against Belgium.
+Pau made her debut for the Spanish U-17 national team on 22 September 2022 during a 2023 Under-17 Euro qualifier against Belgium.
 Spain reached the final of Under-17 Euros, where they lost 3–2 to France.
 Pau started all five matches of the tournament and scored one goal.